-In India, the government has asked banks to encourage customers to use digital payment methods and has advised citizens to avoid cash as a precautionary measure against the coronavirus outbreak.
+In India, the government has asked banks to encourage customers to use digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. methods and has advised citizens to avoid Money in physical form such as banknotes and coins. as a precautionary measure against the coronavirus outbreak.
 However, India is home to the world’s second largest unbanked population with 190 million unbanked adults according to the World Bank.

-The Department of Financial Services has asked states to ensure that bank, cash management and automated-teller-machine operator employees are allowed to work without any hindrance despite the lockdown imposed.
-The Finance Ministry said the Reserve Bank of India and bank staff as well as employees of cash logistics, ATM maintenance companies and personnel of the National Payments Corporation of India be permitted to function without hurdles, the Bloomberg Quint reports.
+The Department of Financial Services has asked states to ensure that bank, Management and control of cash in circulation. and automated-teller-machine operator employees are allowed to work without any hindrance despite the lockdown imposed.
+The Finance Ministry said the See Central bank. of India and bank staff as well as employees of cash The term originates from military language and refers to the movement and provisioning of troops at war.
+In today’s business vocabulary, it refers to the management in particular, the transportation...
+More, ATM maintenance companies and personnel of the National Payments Corporation of India be permitted to function without hurdles, the Bloomberg Quint reports.

 India’s Chennai district can expect cash to be rolling in – quite literally – as Indian Bank launches a mobile ATM service amidst the lockdown.
 The initiative hopes to provide cash services to people while eliminating potential risks due to travelling.